 Questions

-For questions regarding the University Poster Policy, or to report suspected vandalism of posters, please contact Dean Jarrett Fisher.
-Individuals may also visit the Office of the Dean of Undergraduate Students at 313 Morrison Hall or call (609) 258-5750.
+For questions regarding the University Poster Policy, or to report potential violations of the poster policy or suspected vandalism of posters, please contact the Office of the Dean of Undergraduate Students or call (609) 258-5750.